BrigitteHx/BrigitteHx/README.md

 ## ☆ Let’s Connect!

-Feel free to connect via [LinkedIn](www.linkedin.com/in/brigitteheijkoop) or check out my latest work here on GitHub!
+Feel free to connect through my profile or check out my latest work here on GitHub!
 Always open to networking, collaboration or a good tech conversation!

-<sub><i>Please note: A LinkedIn account is required to view my full profile.</i></sub>
+<sub><i>Please note: A LinkedIn account is required to view my full LinkedIn profile.</i></sub>

 ---